 It’s often a very good idea to have a landline in case of emergencies.
 For instance, in the event that your mobile phone network goes down due to a technical fault, you would be unable to contact emergency services.

 Not ready to give up your landline after all?
-Check out all the best broadband and home phone deals.
+Check out all our best broadband and home phone deals.